Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Uncertainty Quantification for Markov Processes

 \subsection{UQ for Markov Processes}

-One of the main advantages of the Gibbs information inequality, \req{thm:goal_div}, over classical information inequalities (such as Kullback-Leibler-Czisz\`ar inequality) is how it scales with time when applied to the distributions of processes on path space.
+One of the main advantages of the Gibbs information inequality, \req{goal_oriented_bound}, over classical information inequalities (such as the Kullback-Leibler-Czisz\`ar inequality) is how it scales with time when applied to the distributions of processes on path space.
 See \cite{KRW} for a detailed discussion of this issue.
 This strength will become apparent as we proceed.